Jun 30, 2026 | 0 comments

 What “Job Flow” Means in Simple Words

-Most jobs follow the same basic rhythm:
+Most jobs follow the same rhythm:

 3. You get a visit on the calendar.

-4. You assign the best tech for the task.
+4. You assign the right tech.

 7. An invoice goes out.